AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    To plot data currently held by roadrunner that was generated in the last simulation, use:

    >>> r.plot()

+   If you are using Tellurium, see `tellurium.ExtendedRoadRunner.plot <https://tellurium.readthedocs.io/en/latest/tellurium_methods.html#tellurium.tellurium.ExtendedRoadRunner.plot>`_ which supports extra arguements.

    :param numpy.ndarray result: Data returned from a simulate or gillespie call
    :param str loc: string representing the location of legend i.e. "upper right"